Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 ## Creating Component Types

-Creating a custom collection component or managed struct component requires first declaring a struct that implements one of the following interfaces:
+Creating a custom collection component or managed struct component requires first declaring a `partial struct` that implements one of the following
-`ICollectionComponent` or `IManagedStructComponent`.
+interfaces: `ICollectionComponent` or `IManagedStructComponent`.

 The next step is to create the fields of the struct.
 These are created just like any normal struct.